 An advising session allows you to create a a long-term plan for your entire college career.
 You can discuss past credits earned and create a graduation plan.
 They will also have an in-depth understanding of electives, minors, and concentrations that you may not know about.
 When meeting with them, describe your educational goals, but don’t stop there.
 Tell them about your hobbies or interests, too.
 You may discover an additional subject to pair with your major.

-Most advisors are happy to meet in-person or via phone if needed.
+Most advisors are happy to meet in person or via phone if needed.

 #2: Get assistance with important needs.

 If you’re planning to live off campus but aren’t set on housing by orientation, this is a great time to meet with our staff in Off-Campus Life.
 They have a wealth of housing knowledge about the Fort Collins area and can help you search for the right option that fits your budget and needs.
+You can also set up tours of apartment complexes in the area or schedule viewings of available rentals.

 Financial Aid and Employment